7RU7H/7RU7H/README.md

 ## Looking for mentorship and help!
 Markdown and a nice clean github page is on the way lol.

 ## I am:
+Self-taught programmer
 Studying for OSCP, network+, security+
-I like coding and scriptingin: go, c, python, bash, powershell
+I like coding and scriptingin: go, c, python, bash improving my powershell, js, php

 ### Goals for 2022:
 Pass OSCP before end of the year and go for OSWP before 2023 if possible